 Former Valencia player and sporting director Fernando Gomez has backed one of the La Liga club’s current squad to thrive at Liverpool if he were to end up at Anfield.

-Ferran Torres has been linked with a possible move to Jurgen Klopp’s side, with Sport 1 claiming this month [via Empire of the Kop] that the Merseysiders have held talks with the winger, who has a £100m release clause in his contract at the Mestalla but could be signed for as little as £30m.
+Ferran Torres has been linked with a possible move to Jurgen Klopp’s side, who are a great option for your Comeon bonuscode with them being a shoe-in for the title.
+Sport 1 claimed this month [via Empire of the Kop] that the Merseysiders have held talks with the winger, who has a £100m release clause in his contract at the Mestalla but could be signed for as little as £30m.

 Speaking to Tribal Football, Gomez thinks the 20-year-old has the attributes and mentality required to succeed at Liverpool if the Reds were to sign him.
 He said: “Ferran Torres is a great player.
 He has emerged very young and that is proof of his maturity.